jjonez96/IOT-Fridgesensor/README.md

 # IOT Fridgesensor
-IOT application for medical use.
-You can watch the medicines temperature and the app sends a message to user if temperature goes too high or too low.
+IOT application for health care clinics or in the food industry.
+In health clinics lots of medical equipment need cold-storage and they are stored in fridges.
+Also the cafeteria or other food industry places need freezers and fridges to store food equipment which needs specific store conditions.
+In this app you can watch the medical equipment or food temperature and the app sends a message to user if temperature goes too high or too low.
  <br>
 <b>Preview:</b> <br>
 https://iotgreenteam.netlify.app <br>  <br>